Go on to Part Two

 Oct.
 23 London, England London School of Economics

 opened for the Groundhogs with Australian band Hot Cottage also on the bill.
-This is the first date at which Malcolm’s presence can be definitively confirmed.
+Malcolm’s presence can be definitively confirmed for this concert.
 He already knew his wife Lynn by that point and she was in the audience.

 London School of Economics ad and ticket Oct.
 23, 1971